Alonso-del-Arte/chess/doc/Terminology.md

 careless, or because the opponent forced the player to give up a piece so as to get the king out of check, or to not lose a more valuable piece than the piece that gets captured (e.g., giving up a knight to keep a queen).
+* **Sandbagger** &mdash; A tournament player who deliberately loses in a low stakes tournament to artificially reduce his rating to a lower class and win a class prize at a higher stakes tournament.
+"Calling a player a sandbagger is one of the worst chess-related insults!"
+(Eade, 2016)
 * **Saragossa opening** &mdash; The opening in which White begins by playing the queenside bishop's pawn forward one space.
 See [Openings](OpeningsAndDefenses.md) for more details.
+* **Senior master** &mdash; A USCF tournament player rated at 2400 or higher in the Elo rating system.
 * **Skewer** &mdash; When a piece of one side threatens one of the opponent's pieces in such a way that the opponent must move that piece out of the way and allow the capture of a less valuable piece.
 In the case of a skewering check,